Field Day 2023#

 For more information about what Field Day is like, check out our Field Day in Detail page.

 All are welcome!
 Amateur radio operators, as well as those without their radio licenses, are welcome to join in any of our activities.
-Get on the air on our voice, digital, or CW stations; build antennas; or just join us for a meal and to talk radio.
+Get on the air on our voice, digital, or CW stations; build antennas; attend talks and participate in activities; or just join us for a meal and to talk radio.

 This year, we will be at the north field of South Seattle College.
 You’re welcome to stay the night!

 We will be running several transceivers, so you can experience SSB (single sideband voice), CW (Morse code), or digital modes on HF.
-We’ll also have SSB available on VHF and UHF.
+We’ll also have SSB and FM available on VHF and UHF.
+Our Get On the Air (GOTA) station is ready to help those without licenses get on the air and experience the HF bands.

 We will have a number of activities and educational talks you can attend.
 Join us to learn about building antennas, fox-hunting, Morse code, emergency communications, and more.

 Whether you’re just attending, or would like to help out, we’d love to know what you’re looking for.
-Please fill out this very short survey so we can estimate numbers and interest!
+Please sign up to run a station or help out with arrangements.